Blink-182 reunite with Tom DeLonge, announce new music and world tour

 Blink-182 have reunited with Tom DeLonge for a huge world tour, and are due to release a new single this week.

-The song ‘Edging’ is set to arrive on Friday (October 14), and it marked the first time in a decade that DeLonge, Mark Hoppus and Travis Barker had been in a studio together (pre-save/pre-add it here).
+The song ‘Edging’ is set to arrive on Friday (October 14), and it marked the first time in a decade that DeLonge, Mark Hoppus and Travis Barker had been in a studio together (pre-save/pre-add here).

 A new full-length studio album is also in the works, details of which are yet to be revealed.